Minxrod/PTC-ASM/readme.md

 If assembly source and GRP are provided, will assemble and encode result into a GRP file with the given name.

-If all arguments are provided, will
+If all arguments are provided, will additionally build a second program.
+(This is useful for writing programs that test the _ASMLOAD program.)

 # Writing